 Shirley graduated from Newcastle with a degree in fashion in 1984, having specialised in silk and lace evening wear.
 The year before graduating, Shirley made her very first wedding dress – her own!

-In 1985, she set up her first wedding dress and evening wear business in Middlesbrough, until a change in family circumstances saw her move overseas for over 10 years.
+In 1985, she set up her first wedding dress and evening wear business in Middlesbrough, until a change in family circumstances in 1989, saw her move overseas for 10 years.

 In 2015, she took on perhaps her biggest personal challenge yet – designing and making two wedding dresses and several bridesmaids dresses for the wedding of her eldest daughter.